 Back to the flight…

 Emirates are generous with their flight attendants and seem to have 20+ global staff on the long-haul flights.
-Typically, 18 or more languages are spoken, which Emirates prides itself on this – pretty cool.
+Typically, 18 or more languages are spoken, which Emirates prides itself on – pretty cool.

-I would definitely fly Emirates again and regardless of the grounding at Dubai coming over, the service is excellent, food is pretty good, and value-for money is also great.
+I would definitely fly Emirates again and regardless of the grounding at Dubai coming over, the service is excellent, food is pretty good, and value-for money is great.